pac4j/spring-security-pac4j/README.md

         <property name="clients" ref="clients" />
     </bean>

+By default, the callback url is defined on /callback

 ### Protect the urls

 You can protect your urls and force the user to be authenticated by a client by using the defining the appropriate security configuration with entry points.
 For example :